workframers/clojure.nyc/resources/templates/md/pages/index.md

 ## What We're About

-The mission of Clojure/NYC is to foster a fun, collaborative environment for idea exchange and learning about Clojure, ClojureScript and their ecosystems.
+The mission of Clojure/NYC is to foster a welcoming, collaborative environment for idea exchange and learning about Clojure, ClojureScript and their ecosystems.
 We are a growing, friendly and vibrant group.
-We welcome participation from everyone - all you need is an eagerness to learn, share and try Clojure!
+We welcome participation from everyone - all you need is an eagerness to learn and share Clojure!

 Find us here, on [Meetup](https://www.meetup.com/Clojure-NYC/), and on the [#nyc](https://clojurians.slack.com/messages/nyc/) channel on the [Clojurians](http://clojurians.net/) Slack org.